-Welcome to the Thomas Edison State College School of Nursing's database of online-certified minority nurse educators.
+Welcome to the Thomas Edison State University School of Nursing's database of online-certified minority nurse educators.

 In 2001, online education was a relatively new concept to nursing education.
-The Thomas Edison State College School of Nursing was offering, free of charge, a 20-week Certificate in Distance Education Program (CDEP) to outside faculty who were interested in learning a new teaching methodology and who would agree to teach one course per year for Thomas Edison State College.
+The Thomas Edison State University, College at the time, School of Nursing was offering, free of charge, a 20-week Certificate in Distance Education Program (CDEP) to outside faculty who were interested in learning a new teaching methodology and who would agree to teach one course per year for Thomas Edison State University.
 At that time, Minority educators, even with considerable effort, could not be found.

 We hope that you find this site useful, and return to it whenever you have a need for a minority nurse educator certified in Distance Education.

-Thank you for your interest in the Thomas Edison State College School of Nursing's Diversity grant program.
+Thank you for your interest in the Thomas Edison State University School of Nursing's Minority Nurse Educator Database.

 Funding for this database was made possible (in part) by grant award D11HP05199 from the Health Resources and Services Administration.
 The views expressed on this website do not necessarily reflect the official policies of the U.S. Department of Health and Human Services, or the Health Resources and Services Administration: nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. government.